Stream

 Overview

 Stream is a video service that allows you to record, upload, and share video files just as you would any file in Microsoft 365.
-You can create a recording from Stream (on SharePoint) and it serves as an access point for all Stream and other recordings stored in any Microsoft 365 app, such as OneDrive, Teams, and SharePoint.
+You can create a recording from Stream (on SharePoint) and it serves as an access point for all Stream and other video recordings stored in any Microsoft 365 app, such as OneDrive, Teams, and SharePoint.

 With Stream (on SharePoint), users can: